Warning- this blog post discusses some serious stuff- might be triggering if you have an abuse history. It’s not pretty.

 Men would send their daughters, wives, or sisters into these institutions, and only a male member of the family could remove them again.
 Often, brothers or friends of these girls were never informed where they were going, and so the women waited for release.
 Many of them died in these places, in unmarked graves, after being worked for 16 hours a day, 7 days a week.

 And it only ended in 1996.
-Only here, as well- new Magdalene style homes are popping up now in Asia and Africa, run by the same orders that ran the ones in the UK.
+Only in Ireland, as well- new Magdalene style homes are popping up now in Asia and Africa, run by the same orders that ran the ones in the UK.

 Even now, the women for whom this was a reality deal with being questioned, blamed, and ignored.
 “Kathy’s Story”, that I mention above, has had another book written about it, called “Kathy’s Real Story” where the author claims to prove it was all made up.
 An ITV debate on the story didn’t provide satisfactory answers one way or the other.
 One of the main reasons the journalist writing against Kathy says it couldn’t be true because it’s too horrific.
 Cause if it’s too gory, it must be made up… right?